pombase/website/src/docs/documentation/advanced-search.md

 7. Download selected data for genes in the list.
 The popup offers three sets of options:
     - The default "Tab delimited" view offers a set of details that can be included in a downloaded text file.
+Click "Show gene expression columns" to reveal additional options.
     - Use the "Sequence" tab to retrieve amino acid or nucleotide sequences in FASTA format.
 Use the checkboxes to select which items are included in the headers.
 When "Nucleotide" is